 - With Twitter, you can literally get right into the conversation, immediately.
 There is no friend request necessary to follow someone or retweet something witty.

-Search for hashtags ahead of time to see which ones get the most traction.
-This way, your post will be viewed by a larger audience.
+QUICK TIP: Search for hashtags ahead of time to see which ones get the most traction.
+This way, you increase the chances of your posts being viewed by a larger audience.
+And when it comes to brand visibility, most of us know that more the eyeballs, the better it is for our brands!

-Pinterest allows you to create individual boards you can “Pin” your images to.
-What is great about this social site is you do not have a limit of how many photos you can post at once.
+Want to ensure greater visibility for your images on Pinterest?
+Just “Pin it”!
+Pinterest allows you to create individual boards you can “Pin” your images to, and the Pins you create link back to your website.
+What is great about this social site is you do not have a cap on the number of photos you can post at once.
 You have the freedom to pin your favorite images from a past engagement session or a wedding shoot.
-The more images you have on Pinterest, the easier it is for clients to find you.
+And, the more images you put up on Pinterest, the easier it is for clients to find you.

-Typically, when brides use Pinterest, they search for a particular word or phrase regarding a wedding.
+Destination photography.
+Outdoor photography.
+Black and White Photography.
+Wondering what these words are doing here?
+These - and many more words and phrases related to wedding photography - are the key (or keywords, in this case) to reaching out to your ideal clients!
+Yes, you heard us right!
+Typically, when brides use Pinterest, they look up a particular word or phrase based on their interest areas.
 Create keywords for your images that lead brides to your page, allowing them to click through your collection, and eventually leading them to your website.

-ShootDotEdit Wedding Pro, Melissa Jill of Melissa Jill Photography uses her Pinterest account to reach ideal clients and increase bookings for her business.
+Photographer Melissa Jill of Melissa Jill Photography uses her Pinterest account to connect with ideal clients and increase bookings for her business.

-“At Melissa Jill Photography, we have been working to optimize our Pinterest presence for about a year now and we have seen tremendous growth as a result.
+“At Melissa Jill Photography, we have been working to optimize our Pinterest presence, and we have seen tremendous growth as a result.
 According to my Google Analytics, Pinterest is the 2nd highest source of traffic to my blog after organic search results.
 In addition, I have seen an increase in client inquiries who say they have found me on Pinterest.
 Pretty awesome.
-Because our content is already living on our blogs, optimizing our Pinterest strategy is a fairly low-maintenance endeavor compared with other social channels.” – Melissa Jill
+Because our content is already living on our blogs, optimizing our Pinterest strategy is a fairly low-maintenance endeavor compared with other social channels,” Melissa tells ShootDotEdit.

 Tips for all social media platforms: